perrette/sealevelbayes/README.md

 ## Data and Materials Availability

-Third-party data are not included in the repository.
+Third-party data are generally not included in the repository.
-They must be downloaded directly from openly available sources as documented in the Methods section of the associated article, and by using our [helper tool](#data-download-tool).
+They must be downloaded directly from openly available sources as documented in the Methods section of the associated article.
+To make that task easier, all datasets are listed in the machine-readable [catalogue.json](/sealevelbayes/datasets/catalogue.json), which can be used with our [helper tool](#data-download-tool).
+The global datasets are downloaded "on-demand", so that `sealevelbayes-run --global-slr-only` works out of the box.
 The following datasets were obtained via personal communication:

 - Glacier fingerprints shared by Thomas Frederikse, used in his work in: [Frederikse et al. (2020), *Nature*](https://www.nature.com/articles/s41586-020-2591-3)
 - The GIA ensemble described in: [Caron et al. (2018), *Geophysical Research Letters*](https://doi.org/10.1002/2017GL076644)

-These datasets are essential components required to run our model.
+These datasets are essential components required to run our local model.
 If you wish to obtain a copy of these data, please contact the corresponding author, or the respective authors directly.

 The data output from the main analysis are available at: